englekk/handbook-docs/Fuse/08 - Navigation.md

 * `PageCount` - Number of pages
 * `PageProgress` - Progress in the navigation from 0.0 to the amount of pages minus one.

-One interresting feature is the fact that you can set the active `Page` in a `PageControl` by name using the `Active` property, referencing to the wanted `Page` by `Name`.
+One interesting feature is the fact that you can set the active `Page` in a `PageControl` by name using the `Active` property, referencing to the wanted `Page` by `Name`.
 In the following example, We have a 3-page app, and a button that always returns the user to the first page.

 ```
 <App Theme="Basic" Background="#eeeeeeff">